FaceShield: Defending Facial Image against Deepfake Threats: Experiments

 \subsection{Quantitative Results}

 \myparagraph{Automatic metrics.} As shown in Table~\ref{table:comparison}, we compare \textit{FaceShield} to baseline methods across deepfake models~\cite{kim2212diffface,zhao2023diffswap,wang2024face,ye2023ip,chen2020simswap,gao2021information} using $L_2$, Identity Score Matching~\cite{van2023anti} (ISM), and PSNR.
 The $L_2$ and PSNR metrics evaluate image quality by comparing deepfake results from clean and protected images, with higher $L_2$ and lower PSNR indicating more distortion.
 ISM measures the similarity between the source face and the deepfake output, with lower values indicating less similarity.
 We conduct experiments on 100 source-target pairs from CelebA-HQ~\cite{karras2017progressive} and VGGFace2-HQ~\cite{simswapplusplus}, showing that \textit{FaceShield} outperforms baselines across all metrics.
 We also analyze the noise levels in protected images using LPIPS, PSNR, and SSIM, as shown in Table~\ref{table:noise}.
 These image quality metrics, compared between protected and original images, show that our method consistently produces less noise than baseline methods.
-Additionally, by measuring the Frequency Rate (FR), defined as the ratio of low to high frequencies, we confirm that most of \textit{FaceShield}'s noise is concentrated in low frequencies, which helps preserve its effectiveness under JPEG compression.
-To verify this benefit, we compress the protected images to JPEG Quality 75 and test across four deepfake models.
-Although performance slightly decreases compared to the original, \textit{FaceShield} still outperforms baseline methods.
+Additionally, we measure the Frequency Rate (FR), which indicates that most of \textit{FaceShield}'s noise is concentrated in low frequencies.
+This property helps maintain its effectiveness under JPEG compression.
+To verify, we compressed the protected images to JPEG Quality 75 and tested across four deepfake models.
+The results show that while performance slightly decreases, \textit{FaceShield} still outperforms baseline methods, as shown in Table~\ref{table:comparison}, \textbf{Ours} (Q=75).

-\myparagraph{Human evaluation.} We conduct a human evaluation (HE) on the same methods and models, using 20 source images and 100 participants recruited via Amazon Mechanical Turk.dpd Participants assess two factors: the visibility of protection noise (Table.\ref{table:noise}) and the similarity between the source image and its deepfake output (Table.\ref{table:comparison}).
-We employ a Likert scale ranging from 1 to 7.
+\myparagraph{Human evaluation.} We conduct a human evaluation (HE) on the same methods and models, using 20 source images and 100 participants recruited via Amazon Mechanical Turk.
+Participants assess two factors: protection noise visibility (Table \ref{table:noise}) and the similarity between the source image and its deepfake output (Table \ref{table:comparison}).
+We employ a Likert scale from 1 to 7.
 For noise visibility, a score of 7 indicates the least visible noise, while for deepfake similarity, a score of 7 reflects a significant deviation from the source identity.